skrub-data/skrub/doc/documentation.rst

 .. topic:: Skrub highlights:

- - facilitates separating the train and test operations, allowing to tune preprocessing steps to the data and improving the generalization of tabular machine-learning models.
+ - eases separating the train and test operations, allowing to tune preprocessing steps to the data and improving the generalization of tabular machine-learning models.